U.S. Bank Cash+ Visa Signature Card Review

 Again, yet another card with an underwhelming 1% default cashback rate that applies to the “everything else” purchase category.
 Like after you hit your 5% spending ceiling or anything that doesn’t qualify for 2% cashback.

 Keep an eye on those bonus categories because, FYI, we noticed in the fine print that the options "may change on a quarterly basis."
-Don't assume that "Fast Food" will always be on the high-rewards list.
+In other words, don't assume that "Fast Food" will always be on the high-rewards list.

 Rewards expire 36 months after the billing cycle during which they were earned.
 How rude!